 How to Apply

-- Internship Travel Grant applicants are required to upload a signed offer letter of internship on company/organization letterhead, with the internship supervisor’s contact information, the start and end dates of the internship, and (for local internships only) the number of days per week the applicant will be present at the internship site to the Required Supplementary Documents section of the grant application on ZoomGrants.
-Applications without the required supplemental documentation will not be reviewed.
+- If they are selected for funding, Internship Travel Grant recipients are required to submit a signed offer letter of internship on company/organization letterhead, with the internship supervisor’s contact information, the start and end dates of the internship, and (for local internships only) the number of days per week the applicant will be present at the internship site to the Director of Travel (email@example.com).

 - If your out-of-state Internship Travel Grant application is approved for funding you must submit a travel request in the My ASU Trip System before embarking on your trip.
 Within ten days of returning from your trip, you are then required to submit your expense report in the My ASU Trip System.
 Instructions for how to navigate the ASU Trip System and Concur can be found here as well as in you travel grant award letter, and you can access training sessions here.